Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Dogs Have Fewer Taste Buds Than Humans

-On average, dogs have far fewer taste buds than humans, around 1,700 to our 9,000.
-One interesting fact about taste buds is that dogs and humans see a reduction in the number of taste buds they have as they age, with both species seeing a decline in their sense of taste, meaning a reduction in taste sensitivity for both species over time.
+On average, dogs have far fewer taste buds than humans, around 1,700 compared to our 9,000.
+One interesting fact about taste buds is that dogs and humans see a reduction in the number of taste buds they have as they age, which leads to a decline in their sense of taste.

 dog eating peanut butter